- Additional Plants: native plants

 - Soil Management: organic matter

 - Vegetation use, production, and structure, and soil organic matter.
 Range condition is influenced by grazing behavior (Belsky and Blumenthal 1997); thus, we expect that differences in grazing behavior will have differential effects on vegetative and structural composition of rangelands.
-Data will be collected starting the summer of 2016 through 2017.
+Data was collected summer of 2016 through 2017.

 Our intentions are to further the understanding of dormant season grazing and supplementation effects on grazing behavior and rangeland condition, with the ultimate goal of facilitating the adoption of management strategies developed for long-term sustainability of agroecosystems.